 - chest pain

-Popcorn lung can result from exposure to certain harmful chemicals, particles, and toxic fumes found in microwave popcorn factories and e-cigarettes.
+Popcorn lung can result from inhalation of certain harmful chemicals, particles, and toxic fumes found in microwave popcorn factories and e-cigarettes.

 However, the toxic fumes and chemicals associated with popcorn lung aren’t limited to just these factories or e-cigarettes.

-Other conditions can lead to popcorn lung as well.
+Certain health conditions are linked to popcorn lung as well.
 Some of these include:

-- a respiratory illness, such as pneumonia or bronchitis
+- respiratory illnesses, such as pneumonia or bronchitis

-- a viral infection, such as respiratory syncytial virus (RSV)
+- viral infections, such as respiratory syncytial virus (RSV)

 - collagen vascular diseases

-Typically, it takes two to eight weeks after illness or chemical exposure for symptoms to begin.
+Typically, it takes 2 to 8 weeks after illness or chemical exposure for symptoms to begin.
 In other cases, like a lung transplant, it may take several months or years before symptoms appear.

 Popcorn lung is often misdiagnosed as asthma, bronchitis, or emphysema, so be sure to bring up your concerns to a healthcare professional if you think you might have popcorn lung.
 Let them know if you use e-cigarettes or have been exposed to chemicals linked to popcorn lung.

 The most definitive way to diagnose popcorn lung is a surgical lung biopsy.

 General anesthesia may be needed for this type of biopsy so you don’t feel any pain.
 Your surgeon will make an incision on your chest and remove a piece of lung tissue.
 They’ll then send the lung sample to a lab for analysis.

 Your doctor will help determine which method of diagnosis is best for your situation.